korkiss/simpletask-android/extras/cli/android-cmake/README.md

 ### Projects with assembler files

-The _android-cmake_ should correctly handle projects with assembler sources (`*.s` or `*.S`).
+The _android-cmake_ should correctly handle tags with assembler sources (`*.s` or `*.S`).
 But if you still facing problems with assembler then try to upgrade your CMake to version newer than 2.8.5

 ## Copying